codeinternetapplications/shopify-oauth/README.md

 SHOPIFY_OAUTH_API_KEY=<API key obtained from the partner dashboard>
 SHOPIFY_OAUTH_SECRET_KEY=<API Secret key obtained from the partner dashboard>
 ```

+Also make sure that your `APP_KEY` is defined.
+Since we encrypt some data in the database Lumen/Laravel needs this key to encrypt it.

 ### Register the ShopifyOauthServiceProvider
 Register the `ShopifyOauthServiceProvider` in your application.